SSG-DRD-IOT/intel_retail_workshop/Video_Performance/Explore_Intel®_Media_SDK_Samples.md

 ## Exploration

-This lab starts with exploring and understanding the media sdk related packages installed in your Intel® NUC7i7DNHE (Dawson Canyon)7i7DNHE (Dawson Canyon).
+This lab starts with exploring and understanding the media sdk related packages installed in your Intel® NUC7i7DNHE (Dawson Canyon).
 Then understand the customized applications such as sample decoder and video wall bundled with installation.

 ## Observation